QasidLabeed/zama-riddle-assessment/IMPLEMENTATION_DETAILS.md

 The prompt I'll be using will be
 > Give me a riddle with it's answer in JSON format having key question and answer

+BUT considering this option will require paid plan for OpenAI, I'll be shifting to generating Riddles in advance and storing them in the App.

+On runtime, the bot can pick a random one from the list as the next riddle.

+The riddles are available in `riddles.json` file

 **Answer format**
 ```json
 {